Nottingham: Scooter hire

-Nottingham was one of several trial locations arranged by the Department for Transport to facilitate local journeys by electric scooters.
+Nottingham was one of several trial locations arranged by the Department for Transport to facilitate local journeys by e-scooters.
 Started in October 2020 together with Derby City Council, in December 2023 the trial was extended until 2026.
 Riders must be 18 years of age minimum, hold a full provisional driving licence, must ride on roads and bus lanes only, not pedestrian footways, and pay by mobile-phone app.

 In late December 2023, the partner-business, US-based Superpedestrian, planned to cease trading by 31 December, and the scooters were withdrawn from their city centre locations.
 Nottingham City Council are to seek a new provider to continue the scheme.